Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat carrying a dead mouse

 Feel better?
 We hope so—there’s nothing worse than worrying about an issue such as your cat being accidentally poisoned while trying to rid your home of a pest.
 But can your cat become sick or violently ill from eating a poisoned mouse?
 The short answer is that it’s possible but unlikely.
+It is always easier to answer this question if you know the type of poison the rodent had and if your cat has eaten just one bite or if this is an ongoing issue.
 Read on to learn more about this topic and other valuable information to keep your cat safe.

 divider-cat